Read Time: 38 minutes

 List prices will also help you price more consistently through various channels.
 This is true because distributors can always refer to the official list price as their reference.
 By referring to the reference prices, your channel partners will be able to better understand the overall profitability.
 This principle also applies when managing prices across many countries and markets.
 In this scenario, the reference point that list prices create will help you optimize the balance between local price accuracy and gray market risk.

-The Disadvantages of List Pricing
+The Challenges of List Pricing

 The List Pricing Process